Security at Kyomi

 - Industry-standard OAuth 2.0 flow

-- No passwords to manage
+- No password to manage for Kyomi

 - Leverages Google's security infrastructure